-Evaluations of children suspected of having a disability shall not be delayed or denied due to the RTI2 process.
+Evaluations of children suspected of having a disability shall not be delayed or denied due to the response to instruction and intervention (RTI2) process.
 Charter schools must immediately initiate referral procedures for students at all grade levels suspected of having a disability, including students advancing from grade to grade and students who have been referred by a teacher, regardless of the amount of time the student has spent in a particular academic intervention.